Pterophorus monospilalis: Adult

 The wingspan of the adult moth is between 21–23 mm.
 The head, palpi, antennae, thorax, abdomen, and legs are white.
 The forewings are snow-white with a few brownish-ochreous scales, a blackish dot before the cleft and a minute one on the inner margin before the middle.
 The hindwings and cilia are snow-white.

 This species has a form that has a brown streak on its forewing.
 This form can be confused with P. furcatalis but can be distinguished as the second plume is white where as with P. furcatalis that second plume is brown.

 Distribution

 This species is endemic to New Zealand and can be found throughout the country.
 However it tends to be scarce in the northern parts of the North Island as well as in the southern parts of the South Island.

 Habitat and hosts

 The species inhabits native forest as well as domestic gardens and parks.
-The larvae feed on young new tips of Pseudopanax species including Pseudopanax arboreus, Pseudopanax colensoi and Pseudopanax lessonii as well as on Hedera helix, Meryta sinclairii, and Schefflera digitata.
+The larvae feed on young new tips of Araliaceae species including Neopanax arboreus, Neopanax colensoi, and Pseudopanax lessonii as well as on Hedera helix, Meryta sinclairii, and Schefflera digitata.